Improving analytics, visualization and decision-making with Databricks

-After conducting several proofs of concept to enhance its infrastructure, Grammarly migrated to the Databricks Lakehouse Platform.
+Following several proofs of concept to enhance its infrastructure, Grammarly decided to migrate from its in-house built solution to the Databricks Data Intelligence Platform.
+Other vendors that were evaluated, like Snowflake, fell short – they did not support data science and machine learning capabilities, had unpredictable costs with growing scale, and most important for Grammarly, did not enable complete control and ownership over its own data.
 Bringing all the analytical data into the lakehouse created a central hub for all data producers and consumers across Grammarly, with Delta Lake at the core.

 Using the lakehouse architecture, data analysts within Grammarly now have a consolidated interface for analytics, which leads to a single source of truth and confidence in the accuracy and availability of all data managed by the data platform team.
 Across the organization, teams are using Databricks SQL to conduct queries within the platform on both internally generated product data and external data from digital advertising platform partners.
 Now, they can easily connect to Tableau and create dashboards and visualizations to present to executives and key stakeholders.